brauck/Wordpress-app-basics/README.md

-Example of gutenberg app creating.
+Example of gutenberg app creation from Wordpress course.